janelia-flyem/buildem/README.md

 * Some original source repositories or tarballs require https, which may be a problem for operating systems like Scientific Linux due to absent certificates.
 This issue can be sidestepped by using default non-https downloads, e.g., all downloads from janelia-flyem cache.

 * Common build problems for individual components in the FlyEM Build System are documented in each component's CMake file (e.g. atlas.cmake).
 If you see an error, check that file's comments.

+### Roadmap

+Currently all builds generate shared libraries with the hope that a future version of the build system will allow easy specification of different versions of each dependency _at run-time_ via environment variables or a script.

+This future version of the build system would require reorganization of the main build directory so that each component and each version of that component has its own prefix-like directory.
+Specific version components can then be selected as needed by modifying LD_LIBRARY_PATH and PATH environment variables.